Updated in May 2020.

 SEVA: Data collection for assessing eye health needs

-Almost one million Rohingya refugees have fled persecution and are living in refugee camps in Bangladesh today.
+1.1 million refugees have fled persecution and are living in refugee camps in Bangladesh today.
 Seva and the Eye NGO Forum in Bangladesh just completed collecting data for the rapid assessment of avoidable blindness within the Rohingya refugee camps.
 This is the first internationally validated systematic blindness assessment in a refugee setting.
 Cox’s Bazar now has one of the most densely packed populations on the planet.
 It was often a struggle even to find enough room needed to check the vision.

 The survey was commissioned and funded by the Ministry of Health and Family Welfare and managed by Orbis with data collection from Child Sight Foundation (Bangladesh).
 Seva and IAPB provided technical support.
 Seva and partners will use the findings to develop a longer-term plan that links eye care within comprehensive health service provision within the camps.
 Your support will allow us to respond to the needs identified and ensure that this underserved group of people is able to receive the vital eye care that they need.
+With the spread of the COVID-19 virus, the camps have been locked down.
+Eye care programming has paused and will resume once the lockdown is lifted.

 FRED HOLLOWS FOUNDATIONS: Eye camps